 All operators had near perfect overall success rates and very high 4G usage.
-Telekom Srbija had the best average data rate, with Vip mobile close second and Telenor third.
-All three operators had a low percentage of samples, below 2 Mbps.
+Telekom Srbija had the best average data rate.
+All three operators had a low percentage of samples below 2 Mbps.

-The success rate for all operators was marginally worse compared to Cities, but still on a very good level.
-Vip mobile was slightly behind the competition.
-The average data rate is much lower than in Cities, the results are comparable between operators.
-Telekom Srbija has the most samples with low throughput (over 18%), Telenor and Vip mobile have about 5% less.
+The success rate for Telekom Srbija and Telenor was on a good level.
+Vip mobile was behind the competition.
+The average data rate was much lower than in the cities.
+Vip mobile had the most samples with low throughput (over 10%).

 Results for HTTP DL 3 MB tests are presented in Figure 7.

 Fig. 7.
 KPIs results for HTTP File Transfer - Download (HTTP DL 3 MB)

 All operators achieved excellent session success rates.
 Vip mobile had the shortest average session time and the highest average data rate.
 Telenor had more samples with low throughput comparing to the competition

 Similarly to the Large Cities, Vip mobile had the best overall results, with Telenor being second and Telekom Srbija third.
 All operators had similar number of samples with a data rate less than 4 Mbps.

 As expected, session success rates on Roads were lower compared to cities.
 Overall, Vip mobile had the shortest session time and highest average data rate, but lowest session success rate.
 Telenor scored second in the matter of average data rate, but due to the highest percent of samples with data rate below 4 Mbps, had the longest session time.